repe-org/repe-rs/README.md

 - If a request is marked `notify = true`, the server will process the handler but will not send a response.
 - In the protocol, the `id` still increments client-side, but no matching response should be expected.
 - The `Client::notify_json` and `AsyncClient::notify_json` helpers set the flag accordingly.
+- `Client::notify_typed_json` / `Client::notify_typed_beve` and their async counterparts send typed payloads without waiting for a response, mirroring the call helpers.

 Error handling